CRATE TRAINING: teaching manners and house-training by “crate” Method

 If possible, the area should have a window to let in natural light.
 If not, be sure there is an overhead light that can be left burning all day.
 However, do not leave lamps turned on; these could be dangerous if accidentally overturned.

 SIZE: Don’t make the mistake of buying a crate that is too big.
 Your pup should have enough room to lie down, stand up, and turn around comfortably, but not enough to sleep in one corner and use the rest as a bathroom.
 Buy your crate from a good pet supply store; the staff there can help you select the right size.
+Used crates in good condition can be found at thrift stores like Goodwill, or on sites like Craigslist or Nextdoor.

 If Rascal is a pup right now and will be fairly large when grown, try to rent or borrow a smaller crate for the first few months of training.
 Later you can buy a permanent crate in the correct size for your adult dog.